Management Overview: Software Strategies

 - Newspaper columns were removed

 Most of this has been achieved by altering the CSS styles.
-No content was changed.

 The result is that the Visitor can view as much relevant information as possible, without any loss in content.
 When the device is automatically changed to display horizontally (from portrait to landscape), the width of the Web page shown increases accordingly.